 Cash flow hedge is a hedge of the exposure to variability in cash flows that (i) is attributable to a particular risk associated with a recognised asset or liability (such as all or some future interest payments on variable rate debt) or a highly probable forecast transaction and (ii) could affect profit or loss.
 Cash flow hedges are used to eliminate uncertainty in the future cash flows in order to stabilise net interest income.
 For designated and qualifying cash flow hedges, the effective portion of the gain or loss on the hedging instrument is recognised in other comprehensive income and reported under the 'Cash flow hedge reserve'.
-The ineffective portion of the gain or loss on the hedging instrument is recognised in the income statement in the 'Net trading and fair value result'.
-When the hedged cash flow affects the income statement, the gain or loss on the hedging instrument is recognised in other comprehensive income or expense line in the income statement (mainly 'Net interest income').
+The ineffective portion of the gain or loss on the hedged cash flow affects the income statement, the gain or loss on the hedging instrument is reclassified from other comprehensive income into the corresponding income or expense line in the income statement (mainly 'Net interest income').
 When a hedging instrument expires, is sold, is terminated, is exercised, or when a hedge no longer meets the criteria for hedge accounting, the hedge relationship is terminated [IAS 39.101].
 In this case, the cumulative gain or loss on the hedging instrument that has been recognised in other comprehensive income shall remain separately in 'Cash flow hedge reserve' until the transaction occurs.
 If the forecast transaction is no longer expected to occur, the cumulative gains or loss that had been recognised in other comprehensive income from the period when the hedge was effective shall be reclassified from equity to profit or loss as a reclassification adjustment.